 She is the author of three novels and one non-fiction book.
 Her latest publication, The Thinking Woman, is a deliberately provocative work, blending personal reflection and extended engagement with six contemporary women thinkers whose ideas challenge orthodoxies on a range of subjects: love, fear, friendship work, play, and wonder.

 Her novels include Road Story, winner of The Australian/Vogels' Award, and two other critically acclaimed works: Beneath the Bloodwood Tree, and Harmless.
 Her short stories and essays have appeared in The Monthly, Best Australian Stories, and Sydney Review of Books among other publications.
 In 2017, she was appointed an Honorary Fellow in Writing at the University of Iowa.

-Since 2015, she has held the position of Vice Chancellor's Senior Research Fellow with the writing and publishing program at RMIT University.
+From 2015-2019 she was a Vice Chancellor's Senior Research Fellow with the writing and publishing program at RMIT University; she now holds an ongoing appointment there as Associate Professor.
 A teacher of creative writing since 1993, she has taught and mentored many of Australia's most talented emerging writers.

-Her most recent work of fiction is the winner of the Griffith Review Novella VII Project.
-Titled 'Instructions for a Steep Decline' it will be published in Griffith Review 66 in November 2019.
+Her most recent work of fiction is the winner of the Griffith Review Novella VII Project - 'Instructions for a Steep Decline' - published in Griffith Review 66 in November 2019.

 "surprising" "powerful" "insistent"

 The Thinking Woman